Story by: Jennifer Reynolds on August 10, 2017

 If you’ve ever had a migraine, you’d probably agree you wouldn’t wish one on anyone, much less a child.
-However, migraines happen to kids too, but you can learn how to recognize them and help your child through the pain.
+However, migraines in kids are real and you can learn how to recognize them and help your child through the pain.

-“About 5 percent of all children experience migraine and this increases to 10 percent during the teenage years,” said Elizabeth Doll, M.D., neurologist with Norton Children’s Hospital and University of Louisville Physicians – Child Neurology.
+“About 5 percent of all children experience migraine and this increases to 10 percent during the teenage years,” said Elizabeth Doll, M.D., neurologist with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine.
 “About half of all migraine sufferers have their first attack by age 12.”